shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

 To estimate the number of impressions that the control group would have actually won, you might want to look at Win Rate for the test group.

-<b>Note:</b> Xandr
+> [!NOTE]
-logs winning bids in the internal auction, but there are instances where it is possible to win a final auction on price but lose on another metric set up by the publisher.
+> Xandr logs winning bids in the internal auction, but there are instances where it is possible to win a final auction on price but lose on another metric set up by the publisher.
 This means that test users will have impressions that were won at lower ranks (not all auction_ids in the standard feed will be found in the incrementality_feed).

 It might be helpful to review how an auction works for an Incrementality Line Item:

 1. An ad slot in a web browser sends out a bid request.
     - Bid request is enriched with user and contextual data through ImpBus.
-2. Bid request is sent to AppNexus Bidder and External Demand.
+1. Bid request is sent to AppNexus Bidder and
+    External Demand.
-3. Bidder internal auction happens – all LI on console.
+1. Bidder internal auction happens – all LI on console.
-4. If the bid from a LI associated with an Incrementality Segment is the top auction rank then this impression is logged in the Incrementality Feed
+1. If the bid from a LI associated with an Incrementality Segment is the top auction rank then this impression is logged in the Incrementality Feed
     - If the user is in the Control group (1), the bid is pulled from the bid list
     - If the user is in the Test group (0), the bid continues as normal
-5. Top ranked test bids are sent on to Imp Bus from Console, and External Bidders respond to Imp Bus.
+1. Top ranked test bids are sent on to Imp Bus from Console, and External Bidders respond to Imp Bus.
-6. Imp Bus applies seller ad quality rules and holds a final auction.
+1. Imp Bus applies seller ad quality rules and holds a final auction.
-7. The ad is sent back to the web page
+1. The ad is sent back to the web page
     - If this ad request is coming from external supply, then the winner is sent to an SSP where the true final auction happens
-8. Ad sends back a render signal to Imp Bus.
+1. Ad sends back a render signal to Imp Bus.
-9. Impression is logged in standard_feed.
+1. Impression is logged in standard_feed.

 **Think About Statistical Significance**